SenergyGroup/website_v2/content/products/WebScraping.md

 Information is power, but collecting that information can be tiresome.
 Web scraping can automate this tedious process giving you an edge over your competition.
 \
 \
-If you're interested in purchasing our web scraping service please fill out the form below and submit your request.
+If you're interested in purchasing our web scraping service please fill out the form below.
 Our team will contact you once they have reviewed your submission.
 \
 \
 {{< form3 >}}